 What Is Measles?

-Measles is a very contagious respiratory infection.
-It causes a total-body skin rash and flu-like symptoms.
+Measles is a very contagious infection that causes a total-body skin rash and flu-like symptoms.
 Measles is rare in the United States thanks to widespread immunization.
 But millions of cases happen worldwide every year.

 What Are the Signs & Symptoms of Measles?